By: Team F09-1 Since: Sep 2018 Licence: MIT

 Add a shorthand equivalent alias for each of the individual commands.
 For example, besides typing

-to remove all persons in the list.
+clear, the user can also typecto remove all persons in the list.

-Model
+Model component

--in-charge approaches you for help.
+Scenario: You are in charge of model.
+One day, the logic-in-charge approaches you for help.
 He wants to implement a command such that the user is able to remove a particular tag from everyone in the address book, but the model API does not support such a functionality at the moment.
 Your job is to implement an API method, so that your teammate can use your API to implement his command.

 Do take a look at Section 2.4, “Model component” before attempting to modify the Model component.